Skip to main content

 docker compose -f compose.postgres.yml up -d --pull always --remove-orphans

 Production hosts should also cap Docker container logs.
 The installer creates /etc/docker/daemon.json with json-file rotation on fresh hosts.
 If Docker is already configured, keep your existing daemon settings and add equivalent log rotation manually.
-The Compose files include container health checks for visibility.
-Plain Docker Compose reports unhealthy containers but does not restart them automatically, so use the common commands below when investigating a self-hosted service.

 Environment Variables